sandyavs/mealplanner-wiki/Test-case-portfolio-v1.0-and-2.0.md

 ## Related Bug: [BUG] In admin UI, tags and product keywords could not have spaces #584

 ## Steps to follow:
+Pre-requisite: MP-Login-001

-1. Pre-requisite: Access to the Admin UI with permissions to manage products and tags.
+1. Access to the Admin UI with permissions to manage products and tags.
 2. Navigate to the Admin UI for managing products.
 3. Select a specific product for editing or creating a new product.
 4. Scroll down to the section for Product Keywords.